|Plans||Shared, WordPress & Reseller|

 HostPapa is used to host websites and web applications.
 They have a specific marketing focus on businesses, organizations, and growing websites.
 They offer a full suite of website products ranging from domain names to hosting to email to even web design.

-However, like I’ve stated in all my hosting reviews, finding a good web hosting service is about finding the right fit based on your goals & resources.
+However, as I’ve stated in all my hosting reviews, finding a good web hosting service is about finding the right fit based on your goals & resources.
 Here are my pros & cons and an overview of HostPapa’s products as a HostPapa web hosting customer.

 Here’s my HostPapa review – structured with pros & cons based on my experience as a customer.